-We simulated and supplied our own, custom doping profiles for both.
+We simulated and supplied our own custom doping profiles for both the buried channel and the deep p+ implants.
 Figure 9 shows the simulated charge transfer for one of the variants of the buried channel.

 To reduce the mask costs, we used Jazz Semiconductor's shuttle Multi-Project Wafer run.
 We paid for two additional masks and Jazz processed our 6 wafers independently to accommodate the custom implants.
-Our design used a quarter of the mask set, equal to approximately 1 cm2.
+Our design used a quarter of the mask set, equal to approximately 1 cm.

-The pixel size of ISIS2 is 80 x 10 μ m2 with twenty storage cells which represents a major step forward in the miniaturization of this sensor type.
+The pixel size of ISIS2 is 80 x 10 $\mu$ m with twenty storage cells which represents a major step forward in the miniaturization of this sensor type.
 The geometrical separation of the buried channel and its protection, not present in ISIS1, is a further important development, possible only at modern CMOS foundries.
 ISIS2 has a number of variants which will allow us to study and hence optimise the parameters for this process.
 They include variation of dopant concentrations, of the width of the CCD buried channel and the presence and geometry of the deep p+ implant.
 Two types of reset transistors are prototyped: in the buried channel and on the surface.

-The ISIS2 imaging pixel size is $20 \times 40 \ \mu\text{m}^2$ while the pixel size itself is $80 \times 10 \ \mu\text{m}^2$.
-The imaging pixel size is determined by the relative location of the photogates since the charge collection occurs independently of the sensor organization above the deep p+ implant.
-Figure 10 illustrates mapping between imaging pixels and physical pixels in ISIS2 where the two fold repeat was used to connect two staggered rows to one source follower in the end of the column.
-The total size of the ISIS2 sensor is 5x5 mm2.
+The ISIS2 imaging pixel size is $20 \times 40 \ \mu\text{m}^2$ while the pixel dimensions are $80 \times 10 \ \mu\text{m}^2$ .
+The imaging pixel size is determined by the relative location of the photogates, since the charge collection occurs independently of the sensor organization above the deep p+ implant.
+Figure 10 illustrates the mapping between imaging pixels and physical pixels in ISIS2, where the two fold repeat was used to connect two staggered rows to one source follower at the end of the column.
+The total size of the ISIS2 sensor is 5 x 5 mm.